 Much like the parts and services departments of a typical car dealership, IT departments commonly have two objectives that are not usually aligned.
 First, IT departments need to facilitate solutions that meet company objectives.
 This includes choosing and managing IT assets such as hardware and software.
 Second, IT departments need to support their solutions along with the people that use them.
 ITAM provides direction for IT asset management while ITIL provides direction for IT service management (ITSM) solutions.

+IT Service Management Databases are designed to provide information on configuration management and to provide information to help organizations make better business decisions.
+The software helps users identify dependencies throughout processes, people, applications, and IT infrastructure.
+Additionally, CMDB in ServiceNow enables users to identify opportunities for change, ensure faster resolution of incidents and fewer errors.
 Many organizations are beginning to understand the benefits that come from integrating ITAM solutions into ITSM solutions, but there is still much work to be done in this area.

 In an article published by The ITAM Review, Martin Thompson wrote “…respondents were asked the level of integration between their ITAM and ITSM functions.
 55% said it was a completely separate entity, 24% said it is was only partially integrated and 21% said that the two functions were fully integrated.”